smereczynski/SignalR-Chat/README.md

 Never edit files under `wwwroot/js/dist/` directly—changes will be overwritten by the bundling step.

 ## OTP Authentication (Summary)
-1. User selects demo identity and requests code
+1. User selects identity and requests code
 2. Code persisted with TTL in configured OTP store; when hashing is enabled, the stored value has the format `OtpHash:v2:argon2id:...`
 3. User submits code; on success a cookie auth session is issued
 4. Client starts (or reuses) hub connection; queued optimistic messages (if any) flush